Guide to Submitting a DMCA Counter Notice

 This guide describes the information that Netlify needs in order to process a counter notice to a DMCA takedown request.
 If you have more general questions about what the DMCA is or how Netlify processes DMCA takedown requests, please review our DMCA Takedown Policy.

 If you believe your content on Netlify was mistakenly disabled by a DMCA takedown request, you have the right to contest the takedown by submitting a counter notice.
-If you do, we will wait 10-14 days and then re-enable your content unless the copyright owner initiates a legal action against you before then.
+If you do, we will wait 10-14 business days after receipt of your counter-notice and then re-enable your content unless the copyright owner initiates a legal action against you before then (and notifies us of it).
 Our counter-notice form, set forth below, is consistent with the form suggested by the DMCA statute, which can be found at the U.S. Copyright Office’s official website: http://www.copyright.gov.

 As with all legal matters, it is always best to consult with a professional about your specific questions or situation.
 We strongly encourage you to do so before taking any action that might impact your rights.
 This guide isn’t legal advice and shouldn’t be taken as such.